Passive Commitment Avoidance: Learn How People Avoid Commitment "Passively"

-As Carter and Sokol explain in their book, He’s Scared She’s Scared, “…all of us are torn between two fundamental urges.
+Carter and Sokol write, “…all of us are torn between two fundamental urges.
 On the one hand, each of us has a profound desire to merge with another human being and become a part of something larger than self; on the other, we have an equally basic need to feel independent, free to make choices without constraint or compromise.
 Finding a way to balance the urge to merge with the desire to be free is what commitment is all about.
 Here’s the problem: These two needs are diametrically opposed.”

 #1 Source For Information About Female Infidelity